What is Autism?

-An autism spectrum disorder is a developmental disorder that affects many aspects of a child’s functioning.
-The disorder is characterized by delays in communication skills, difficulty with social interaction and imaginative play, and behavioral symptoms involving repetitive behaviors and/or a limited range of interest in activities.
+Autism Spectrum Disorder is a neurodevelopmental condition that can affect many aspects of an individual’s functioning.
+The condition is characterized by delays or differences in social communication skills, difficulty with social interaction and imaginative play and repetitive behaviors and/or a limited range of interest in activities.

-Autism is referred to as a spectrum disorder due to the variety of characteristics and the range of severity that is unique to each child.
-Even though children diagnosed with an autism spectrum disorder share a common set of behavioral characteristics, no two individuals will be alike.
+Autism is referred to as a spectrum condition due to the variety of characteristics and the range of support needed that is unique to each child.
+Even though children diagnosed with autism share a common set of behavioral characteristics, no two individuals will be alike.
 Each child is unique and has a varying set of strengths and challenges.

-According to the Center for Disease Control (CDC), the number of children with an autism spectrum disorder is estimated to be one in 88.
-It is five times more likely to occur in males than in females for unknown reasons.
+According to the Centers for Disease Control and Prevention, the number of children with an autism spectrum disorder is estimated to be one in 59.
+It is four times more likely to occur in males than in females for unknown reasons.

 There is no single known cause for autism.
 There are many theories about potential causes, and it appears that multiple factors are involved.
-Autistic spectrum disorders are physical disorders of the brain that are neurologically-based and are not emotional disorders.
 Parents do not cause autism.
 The exact cause remains unclear, as we still do not understand how autism affects the structure of the brain, brain function or brain chemistry.
-There is some evidence of a genetic component, as studies have shown that if a family has one child with autism, they are at some increased risk of having another child with autism.
-Autism has also been associated with a wide range of pre-, peri- and postnatal difficulties.
+There is some evidence of a genetic component, as studies have shown that if a family has one child with autism, they are at some increased likelihood of having another child with autism.
+Researchers are actively identifying genes that are considered to be linked to autism.
+Autism has also been associated with a wide range of prenatal, perinatal and postnatal factors.

 Family support is very important.
-Various support groups are available through the local Autism Society, EFRC and other private agencies.
-Please see the Autism Resource Guide for more information.
+Various support groups are available through the local Autism Society, the Exceptional Family Resource Center and other private agencies.